 7. Conclusion: Jesus in History and Faith

-"Lee Martin McDonald writes with skill, insight, and spiritual energy.
-Lee's insight that Jesus' message proves 'we are significant enough to be loved' will be moving for many readers, as well as the notion that the biblical Jesus is also the Christ of faith.
+"Lee Martin McDonald is world famous for his books on the development of the biblical canon.
+In the present book, designed for nonspecialists, Lee focuses on the Jesus story.
+In light of the advances in perceiving the evidence of eyewitness accounts in the Gospels and the fact that oral tradition is not always untrustworthy, Lee wisely points out the vast amount of reliable historical information in the Gospels, although they were primarily composed to defend the faith and win converts (kerygmata).
+Lee assesses the importance of the Dead Sea Scrolls for comprehending Jesus' time and his unique message and astutely includes not only the so-called apocryphal gospels but also the Jewish traditions about Jesus.
+Lee writes with skill, insight, and spiritual energy.
+His insight that Jesus' message proves 'we are significant enough to be loved' will be moving for many readers, as well as the notion that the biblical Jesus is also the Christ of faith.
 This book is highly recommended for classes and all who find Jesus' story riveting and compelling."

 James H. Charlesworth, director and editor, Princeton Dead Sea Scrolls Project; George L. Collord Professor of New Testament Language and Literature, Princeton Theological Seminary

 "The Story of Jesus in History and Faith is perhaps the best technical survey of Jesus research now in print.
 It is at once exhaustively thorough, painstakingly fair, and enormously readable.
 This is simply a great book that will serve scholars and students alike who need to become current on virtually every critical issue surrounding the Gospels, the life of Jesus, and the intersection of history and faith."

 Gary M. Burge, professor of New Testament, Wheaton College and Graduate School